ppacer/ppacer.github.io/src/content/docs/start/intro.md

 2024/03/11 23:50:50 INFO Start upserting dag run task status dagruntask="{DagId:example AtTime:2024-03-11 22:50:50 +0000 UTC TaskId:finish}" status=SUCCESS
 ```

-Feel free to wait for a bit and then terminate the program.
-This time databases
+You can observe the output for a while, then stop the program.
+This time,
-should not be empty.
+databases should contain data.

 ## Exploring scheduler database

-Currently the frontend for ppacer is not yet implemented, but you can go
+While a frontend for ppacer is not yet available, you can directly explore the
-straight ahead and look into the scheduler database.
+scheduler database.

 ### dags table